Mac and Linux system ransomware prevention

-2016 was the year of ransomware - 146 new strains of this destructive malware were discovered, which earned cybercriminals an estimated worldwide profit of around one billion dollars in 2016.
+Mac and Linux ransomware in recent years has been on the rise with 146 new strains of destructive malware discovered back in 2016.
+It is estimated that this earned cybercriminals a worldwide profit of around one billion dollars.
 By contrast, in 2015 only 29 strains of ransomware were discovered.

 Until recently, Windows users were the primary target for ransomware attacks, but now hackers are also targeting Mac and Linux users too.
 More recently, smartphones or tablets with an Android or iOS operating system are also becoming targets.